Soccer kick

 A soccer kick, also known as a soccer ball kick or PK (penalty kick) in puroresu and shoot fighting, and as tiro de meta in vale tudo, is a reference to a kick that is similar to kicks used in association football.
 It is the colloquial term for a kick performed against a prone, kneeling, rising or supine opponent by a fighter who is in a standing or semi-standing position, to any part of a downed opponent.
 The technique is banned under the Unified Rules of Mixed Martial Arts; however, other rulesets, including the ones used by Pride Fighting Championships do permit them.
-Soccer kicks have been regularly discussed as to potential damage.
+Soccer kicks have been regularly discussed as to their potential damage.
 There has been a regular debate on the usage of them within MMA.
 Some MMA fans and fighters support them while a fight doctor and politicians have opposed them.

 Description

 A soccer kick is performed when a fighter is standing to the side or in front of an opponent on the ground and kicks the grounded opponent's head.
 This is done in a style similar to an association football player kicking a football.
 Most practitioners aim to use their shins for the point of impact rather than the foot.
 While soccer kicks are usually delivered to the head, kicks to other parts of the body in a similar style are also referred to as soccer kicks.